L-Jirayu/3d-bin-packing/README.md

 but if you have less items the box will small

 concept:<br>
--Define the box size and filter the box
+-Define the box size and filter the box<br>
--Try item pack each size from small to large with iterations -If find the box to have put item in fit it STOP and SHOW Result with Simulation and List in console -If not have the box to put item in the box it will go to TROLLOR BOX.
+-Try item pack each size from small to large with iterations<br>
+-If find the box to have put item in fit it STOP and SHOW Result with Simulation and List in console<br>
+-If not have the box to put item in the box it will go to TROLLOR BOX.